parmegv/leap_doc/docs/platform/quick-start.md

     cd leap_cli
     rake build

-* Install as root user (recommended):
+Then, install as root user (recommended):

     sudo rake install

-* Install as unprivileged user:
+Or, install as unprivileged user:

     rake install
     # watch out for the directory leap is installed to, then i.e.